wjblack/basicesp/README.md

 that caused issues with some sensors and had various other shortcomings (see the docs inside for details).

-[Revision 2](rev2/) is under development and will include the filter caps, mounting holes, and a number of other improvements.
-The physical layout will change significantly.
+[Revision 2](rev2/) is being produced now at PCBWay.
+It includes filter caps on the power regulator, mounting holes, a power cutoff jumper, and more pins broken out.

 Thanks